Simple and compound journal entry

 If only one compound journal entry is recorded:

-There are only three accounts involved in compound entries passed in above two examples.
+The compound journal entries passed in the above two examples have only three account names.
 Some accounting entries are more complex and may contain dozens of account heads.
 An example of such entries is the journal entry for recording employees’ payroll.

 Thanks..much helpful💯🙏